Prince Harry, Meghan involved in "near catastrophic car chase" with paparazzi in NYC, spokesperson says

 "Police do it under limited circumstances, when they're going after violent people.
 But to do it because you want to get the right shot can turn out to be a place where people can be harmed in a real way," Adams added.

-Former NYPD Deputy Commissioner of Intelligence and Counterterrorism John Miller spoke about the incident on CNN.
+John Miller, the NYPD's former deputy commissioner of intelligence and counterterrorism, spoke about the incident on CNN.

 Harry and Meghan have long been outspoken about aggressive paparazzi, and Harry has stated in the past he feels it was the overzealous paparazzi that caused the tragic death of his mother, Princess Diana, who died in a car crash in Paris in 1997 as her limousine was chased by paparazzi in Paris.